 Care for Creation Where change is possible, we engage with companies.
-We collaborate with other faithbased and responsible investors, file shareholder resolutions, and meet directly with company leaders to advance reforms.
+We collaborate with other faith-based and responsible investors, file shareholder resolutions, and meet directly with company leaders to advance reforms.
 But when companies profit from activities incompatible with Church teaching, we exclude them from our portfolios.
 In this report, we highlight several companies that made notable progress in 2024.
 The featured affirmative issues illustrate how our engagements align with CBIS' three active ownership pillars.
 While they represent a portion of the issues we address, these achievements demonstrate meaningful progress and affirm the impact of our approach.
-The Charisms Council and the Impact & Justice Steering Committee ensure that our work remains grounded in Catholic social teaching and aligned with clear, missiondriven goals.
+The Charisms Council and the Impact & Justice Steering Committee ensure that our work remains grounded in Catholic social teaching and aligned with clear, mission-driven goals.
 In a complex and evolving world, our engagements reflect a conviction rooted in Catholic values.
 Corporate behavior can improve, and we have a responsibility to help guide that transformation through the principles of faith-based investing.

-The Dignity of Work and the Rights of Workers Catholic social teaching has long upheld the dignity of work as central to the human experience.
+Catholic social teaching has long upheld the dignity of work as central to the human experience.
 From Rerum Novarum (On the Condition of Labor, 1891) to Laudato Si' (Praise Be to You, 2015), the Church calls us to respect the rights of workers and ensure safe, humane conditions.